PubHubs/PubHubs/.gitlab/merge_request_templates/merge-to-stable.md

 - While testing, keep two browser windows open, one for a existing user (it's easiest if this is a hub admin), and an incognito one for a new user that will be registered during testing.
 This allows seeing messages being send and easier testing.
 - If you do the merge together with a collegue, one of you should do the tests on an mobile phone and the other on a desktop.

-  - [ ] Check that CI/CD pipeline in main has completed without errors.
-This might take a bit of time therefore, this should be the first step for the merge to stable.
   - [ ] Notify the others that they do not merge anything into main until the merge to stable is done. (otherwise you will merge changes that may not be deployed to main and therefore not tested by the steps below).
   - [ ] You're merging from main into stable (and not from some feature branch.)
   - [ ] Review and update the [CHANGELOG](CHANGELOG.md) to reflect the state after the merge into stable.
     - [ ] Scan through all changes in merge request to see if there is any issue.
     - [ ] Set the new version number  ([how to decide which version](https://gitlab.science.ru.nl/ilab/pubhubs_canonical/-/wikis/Tech-Information/Versioning)) in the [CHANGELOG](CHANGELOG.md). **But don't tag yet!** Tagging will release a new stable version.
 (You can see the tags and their pipelines [here](https://gitlab.science.ru.nl/ilab/pubhubs_canonical/-/tags).)
-  - [ ] Before proceeding with the folloing steps please check that the pipeline has been successfully completed.
+  - [ ] Before proceeding with the following steps please check that the pipeline has been succeeded.
   - [ ] Consider if the merge might cause irreversible changes (different database format), and plan for this.
 (Backups?)
   - [ ] Please check that the following works on https://main.pubhubs.ihub.ru.nl/client :
       - [ ] Test basic pubhubs functionality